 Max Müller says:

 “The Semitic languages also are all varieties of one form of speech.
 Though we do not know that primitive language from which the Semitic dialects diverged, yet we know that at one time such language must have existed. . . .
-We cannot derive Hebrew from Sanscrit, or Sanscrit from Hebrew; but we cheap jerseys can well understand bow both cheap jerseys may have proceeded from one common source.
+We cannot derive Hebrew from Sanscrit, or Sanscrit from Hebrew; but we can well understand bow both may have proceeded from one common source.
 They are both channels supplied from one river, and they carry, though not always on the surface, floating materials of language which challenge comparison, and have already yielded satisfactory results to careful analyzers.” (“Outlines of Philosophy of History,” vol. i., p.
 475.)

-There was an ancient tradition among the Persians that the Phœnicians migrated from the shores of the Erythræan Sea, and this has been supposed to mean the Persian Gulf; but there was leading a very old city of Erythia, in utter ruin in the time of Strabo, which was built in some ancient age, long before the founding of Gades, near the site of that town, on the Atlantic coast of Spain.
+There was an ancient tradition among the Persians that the Phœnicians migrated from the shores of the Erythræan Sea, and this has been supposed to mean the Persian Gulf; but there was a very old city of Erythia, in utter ruin in the time of Strabo, which was built in some ancient age, long before the founding of Gades, near the site of that town, on the Atlantic coast of Spain.
 May not this town of Erythia have given its name to the adjacent sea?
 And this may have been the starting-point of the Phœnicians in their European migrations.
 It would even appear that there was an island of Erythea.
 In the Greek mythology the tenth labor of Hercules consisted in driving away the cattle of Geryon, who lived in the island of Erythea, “an island somewhere in the remote west, beyond the Pillars of Hercules.”
 (Murray’s “Mythology,” p.
 257.)
-Hercules stole the cattle from this remote oceanic island, and, returning drove them “through Iberia, Gaul, over the Alps, fr and through Italy.”
+Hercules stole the cattle from this remote oceanic island, and, returning drove them “through Iberia, Gaul, over the Alps, and through Italy.”
 (Ibid.)
 It is probable that a people emigrating from the Erythræan Sea, that is, from the Atlantic, first gave their name to a town on the coast of Spain, and at a later date to the Persian Gulf–as we have seen the name of York carried from England to the banks of the Hudson, and then to the Arctic Circle.

 The builders of the Central American cities are reported to have been a bearded race.
-The Phœnicians, in common with the Indians, practised human sacrifices to a great extent; they worshipped fire and water, adopted the names of the animals whose skins they wore–that is to say, they had the totemic system–telegraphed by means of fires, poisoned their arrows, offered peace before beginning battle, and used drums.
+The Phœnicians, in common with the Indians, practiced human sacrifices to a great extent; they worshipped fire and water, adopted the names of the animals whose skins they wore–that is to say, they had the totemic system–telegraphed by means of fires, poisoned their arrows, offered peace before beginning battle, and used drums.
 (Bancroft’s “Native Races,” vol. v., p.
 77.)

 The extent of country covered by the commerce of the Phœnicians represents to some degree the area of the old Atlantean Empire.
 Their colonies and trading-posts extended east and west from the shores of the Black Sea, through the Mediterranean to the west coast of Africa and of Spain, and around to Ireland and England; while from north to south they ranged from the Baltic to the Persian Gulf.
 They touched every point where civilization in later ages made its appearance.
 Strabo estimated that they had three hundred cities along the west coast of Africa.
 When Columbus sailed to discover a new world, or re-discover an old one, he took his departure from a Phœnician seaport, founded by that great race two thousand five hundred years previously.
 This Atlantean sailor, with his Phœnician features, sailing from an Atlantean port, simply re-opened the path of commerce and colonization which had been closed when Plato’s island sunk in the sea.
 And it is a curious fact that Columbus had the antediluvian world in his mind’s eye even then, for when he reached the mouth of the Orinoco he thought it was the river Gihon, that flowed out of Paradise, and he wrote home to Spain, “There are here great indications suggesting the proximity of the earthly Paradise, for not only does it correspond in mathematical position with the opinions of the holy and learned theologians, but all other signs concur to make it probable.”